SUNDAY 16th February – Scottish Ensemble and Gabriela Montero

-For all this season’s concerts at a glance, go to Our Concerts page.
+For all this season’s concerts at a glance, and venue access information, go to Our Concerts page.
 Under 19s and full-time students pay just £5!
 More booking details on the the Booking Arrangements page.

 The Society is grateful to Arts Council England, through its Grants for the Arts scheme, and to South Lakeland District Council for grants for 2018-19.
 We are also grateful for the support of our President John Summers, CEO of the Hallé.